Jguiro09/Code-Quiz/README.md

 ## Purpose

-To showcase my javascript skills by programming a multiple choice question game.
+A multiple choice quiz created using HTML, CSS, and Javascript

 ## Demo of Website